 For all new buildings required to comply with these standards locate all air intakes at least 10 feet (3 meters) above the ground.

-Add means such as exterior chimneys to extend the elevations of air intakes to at least 10 feet (3 meters) above the ground.
+Add means such as exterior chimneys to extend the elevations of air intakes to at least 10 feet (3 meters) above the ground for all buildings that must comply with these standards.